-Description - Our 5/8” thick interlocking premium soft carpet tiles are an ideal choice for a light weight, easy to install, and portable tile solution designed for use in areas where soft carpet flooring would be beneficial.
-The high density foam backing on these tiles ensures that these foam backed carpet tiles provide anti fatigue cushioning designed to keep users of this tile comfortable during long periods of standing.
-These tiles are also waterproof, reduce sound transmission, and help keep users insulated from cold sub floors below.
-In addition, our soft tile products are 100% allergen free and contain no latex.
+Description - Our 5/8” thick interlocking Premium Soft Carpet Tiles are an ideal choice for lightweight, easy-to-install, and portable flooring for areas where soft carpet flooring would be beneficial.
+These high-density foam-backed carpet tiles provide anti-fatigue cushioning designed to keep you comfortable during long periods of standing.
+These tiles are also waterproof, reduce sound transmission, and insulate against cold subfloors.
+Additionally, our soft tile products are 100% allergen-free and contain no latex.

 Note: Our Premium Soft Carpet Tiles have been updated as of January 2021 and have a new backing and carpet covering.
 If you are ordering to match a previous order the surface color may not match.
 If you are trying to match an existing carpet tile, please contact our service team to assist you.